MarcinKilarski/Website-Audit/seo.md

 It is recommended to limit the usage of the intrusive interstitials on desktop and mobile to a minimum.
 Customers hate them, and in order to protect your ranking and your brand, it’s better if they do not encounter them on your site.

-### 4.5.
-Ads

-Overview

-Another ranking factor Google added to its algorithm back in January 2012 was [the page layout algorithm improvement](https://webmasters.googleblog.com/2012/01/page-layout-algorithm-improvement.html).
-This punishes pages where ads take most of the visible space, especially above the fold.
-Google knows users do not want to visit these types of websites, meaning they will avoid showing them in their search results.

-You should always consider being consistent with where you show ads.
-Ideally, they should be at secondary locations within your page or in the margins.
-This will help you to retain the key areas of the page for quality content, yet still provide a balanced mix of content and advertisements.
-If you decide to place them within the main body of your page, Google recommends not having more than two ads there.

-Moreover, the search engines require all links in all ads to be tagged as ‘nofollow’ which will prevent ranking signals from being sent to the advertiser through this paid placement.

 ### 4.6.
 Hidden Content

 Overview